rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 and my speech and my message were not in plausible words of wisdom, but in demonstration of the Spirit and of power, ^0204

-so that your faith might not rest in the wisdom of men but in the power of God. ^0205
+that your faith might not rest in the wisdom of men but in the power of God. ^0205

 Yet among the mature we do impart wisdom, although it is not a wisdom of this age or of the rulers of this age, who are doomed to pass away. ^0206